 In order to reveal George’s contact details (email, phone number etc) the website user simply clicks the button next to ‘Contact George’ and that reveals George’s contact details (email, phone, etc).
 George’s contact details are already loaded in the page so there’s no wait time for the user: clicking the button just shows them (and with the right analytics implementation enables you to track that someone has just tried to contact George).

-Those simple changes, that just require an hour or so of web developer time, lay the groundwork to enable you to understand 100% of contact with fee earners that occurs through the website.
+Those simple changes, that just require an hour or so of web developer time, lay the groundwork to enable you to understand literally 100% of contact with fee earners that occurs through the website.

 Contacting a fee-earner is something we class as a high value activity in our analytics projects: read about other high value activities here, why they are important, and the next steps to take to be better informed than your competitors about the opportunities in your market, and your fee earners, via your website’s analytics.